Audiology Awareness Month Sale: Enter your contact information in the Audicus pop-up notification to get your $400 coupon.

 Founded in 2012, Audicus is a privately-held hearing health company that focuses heavily on affordability and customer experience.
-It sells FDA-registered hearing aids on its website and seeks to make hearing more accessible to older adults in America.
+It sells FDA-registered hearing aids and seeks to make hearing more accessible to older adults in America.
 Statistics show that hearing aids can greatly improve the quality of life among older adults, but only one in four individuals who would likely benefit from hearing aids has reported using them.

 To make hearing aids more accessible, this brand partners directly with leading manufacturers to save on costs related to mediators, office overheads, and markup cuts.
-This is how it maintains prices well below competing products from brands such as Widex, Signia, and Phonak, without sacrificing quality.
+This is how it maintains prices well below competing products from brands such as Widex, Signia, and Phonak.

 Pros and Cons of Audicus Hearing Aids

 It turns out that just 16 percent of adults who need hearing aids have worn them.
 This statistic, while unfortunate, is likely driven by the fact that hearing aids are so expensive.
-Typically, the costs hover around $2,000 to $2,500 per unit.
+Typically, the average costs of hearing aids hover around $2,000 to $2,500 per unit.
 Double this cost if you want it for both ears.
 That brings us to the biggest advantage of Audicus hearing aids—their affordability and varied selection of rechargeable and battery-operated options.
 Currently, select models offer receiver-in-canal, completely-in-canal, and behind-the-ear styles depending on your unique hearing needs.

-Ranging from $499 to $899, the brand offers one of the cheapest medical-grade hearing devices in the country.
+Ranging from $499 to $1,399, the brand offers some of the most affordable hearing aids in the country.
 And the best part is if you are not satisfied with the new device, you may return it within 45 days for a full refund.
 Since the brain takes some time to adjust to hearing aids, you have a bit more than a month to decide if an Audicus device is right for you.

-To make it even more affordable, Audicus even has a membership plan that lets you rent the hearing aids at a fraction of the cost ($39 to $59 per ear per month).
+To make it even more affordable, Audicus even has a membership plan that lets you rent the hearing aids at a fraction of the cost (starting at $39 per month, and per ear).
 It also has a very responsive customer care team that will guide you at every step on your hearing improvement journey.

-Note: The Audicus membership can be canceled anytime.
+Note: Audicus membership can be canceled anytime.
 All users need to do is return the devices.